July 18, 2025, 11:00 am | Read time: 5 minutes

 Study on the Effect of Pistachios as an Evening Snack

 The study focused on individuals with prediabetes, a condition with elevated blood sugar levels that are still below the threshold for type 2 diabetes.
-Prediabetes is considered a serious precursor to the chronic disease–without targeted interventions, it can develop into full-blown diabetes.
-However, this also means that those affected have a last chance to prevent this progression.
-FITBOOK recently reported that a certain weekly exercise regimen can reverse prediabetes.1
+Prediabetes is considered a serious precursor to the chronic disease—without targeted countermeasures, it can develop into full-blown diabetes.
+However, this also means that those affected have one last chance to avert this development.
+FITBOOK recently reported that a certain weekly exercise regimen could reverse prediabetes.1

 Study Procedure